-Combined-heat-and-power programs are included in REED if the programs are 1) ratepayer-funded, 2) thought of as an energy efficiency program within a state, and 3) reported by the state reporting contacts to REED.
+Combined-heat-and-power (CHP) is "an integrated set of technologies for the simultaneous, on-site production of electricity and heat."1 Some states in the REED region have energy conservation programs focused on CHP projects.
+These CHP-focused programs are included in REED if the programs are 1) ratepayer-funded, 2) thought of as an energy efficiency program within a state, and 3) reported by the state reporting contacts to REED.
 However, REED collaborates with ISO-NE to collect electric efficiency data in New England, and ISO-NE directed state reporting contacts not to include CHP projects in their data collection form.
 Therefore, before 2014, CHP programs were not reported to REED for the New England states, but they could have possibly been reported for New York, Maryland, Delaware, and the District of Columbia.